18 Institutions, 100 Participants, and the Next Step Toward Change: The Training Cycle on Inclusive Vocational Education Concludes in Kyiv

 On 23–27 March, the fourth and final training on the development of inclusive vocational education took place in Kyiv within the framework of the Skills4Recovery Multi-Donor Initiative.
 It brought together and completed the full training cycle for 18 vocational education institutions from across Ukraine.

-The Poltava Centre for Vocational and Technical Education of the State Employment Service works primarily with adult learners — people seeking employment, changing professions, or upgrading their skills.
-Since 2014, the institution has built significant experience in training internally displaced persons, veterans, and persons with disabilities.
-Here, the educational process is built around the learner: individual approaches are applied, along with daytime, evening, distance, and blended learning formats, as well as psychological support.
-At the same time, the team points to ongoing challenges: architectural accessibility, the need for adapted equipment, sensory navigation, and practical methodologies for working with people with different types of impairments.
+Poltava Vocational Education and Training Centre of the State Employment Service primarily works with adult learners — people who are seeking employment, changing professions, or upgrading their skills.
+Since 2014, the institution has gained considerable experience in training internally displaced persons, veterans, and persons with disabilities.
+Here, the educational process is built around the individual: the centre applies individualized approaches, daytime, evening, distance, and blended learning formats, as well as psychological support.
+At the same time, the team also speaks openly about the challenges it faces: architectural accessibility, the need for adapted equipment, sensory navigation, and practical methodologies for working with people with different types of impairments.

 What is Next